eth-protocol-fellows/protocol-studies/docs/wiki/protocol/design-rationale.md

 MPTs are currently employed in a variety of application in which membership proofs are sent across a network, including protocols, public-key directories, cryptocurrencies such as Bitcoin, and Secure File Systems.
 A Merkle Tree with $n$ leaves has $O(log{_2}{n})$-sized proofs.
 Although, $O(log{n})$ complexity can be quite comforting, however, in large trees, sending proofs can dominate bandwidth consumption.
 Verkle tree with branching factor $k$ achieve $O(kn)$ construction time and $O(log{_k}{n})$ membership proof-size.
 This means that the branching factor $k$ offers a trade-off between computational power and bandwidth.

 One of the pressing problems of Ethereum is the current state size.
 Estimate at around 1-2TB(at the time of writing this article).
 It is impractical for nodes to hold in working memory or even in slower permanent storage per se, thus, the need for statelessness becomes crucial to growth of the network.
-Verkle trees with it's vector commitments allow for much smaller proofs (**called witnesses**).
-Instead of needing to provide hashes of all "sibling nodes" at each level, Merkle Trees, the prover needs only to provide all parent nodes(plus an extra proof, called an optional) along the path from each each leaf to the root.
+Verkle trees with its vector commitments allow for much smaller proofs (**called witnesses**).
+Instead of needing to provide hashes of all "sibling nodes" at each level, Merkle Trees, the prover needs only to provide all parent nodes(plus an extra proof, called an optional) along the path from each leaf to the root.

 ### **Recursive Length Prefix (RLP)**
 Complete implementation and details can be found on [RLP page](/wiki/EL/RLP.md)